luxfi/docs/docs/tooling/rpc-providers.md

 - The URL is `https://subnets.lux.network/beam/mainnet/rpc`.

-Note: on Fuji Testnet, the URL is `https://subnets.lux.network/beam/testnet/rpc`.
+Note: on Testnet, the URL is `https://subnets.lux.network/beam/testnet/rpc`.

 #### Websockets

 - The URL is `wss://subnets.lux.network/beam/mainnet/ws`.

-Note: on Fuji Testnet, the URL is `wss://subnets.lux.network/beam/testnet/ws`.
+Note: on Testnet, the URL is `wss://subnets.lux.network/beam/testnet/ws`.

 ### DeFi Kingdom (DFK)